onderceylan/ckeditor-texttransform-plugin/README.md

 Usage
 -------------------------

+1. Download source files and place them on to be created "texttransform" folder under the CKeditor's plugin base.

-1. Define plugin in CKEDITOR config object.
+2. Define plugin in CKEDITOR config object.

         CKEDITOR.config.extraPlugins = 'texttransform';

-2. Add transform buttons to your editor toolbar.
+3. Add transform buttons to your editor toolbar.

         CKEDITOR.config.toolbar = [
             { name: 'texttransform', items: [ 'TransformTextToUppercase', 'TransformTextToLowercase', 'TransformTextCapitalize', 'TransformTextSwitcher' ] }
         ];

-3. Set your CKEDITOR language if you did not set it yet.
+4. Set your CKEDITOR language if you did not set it yet.

         CKEDITOR.config.language = 'en';